xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 that's where we'll concentrate our focus.

 A  few words of warning:  First, there are some types that I will NOT  be  covering in this installment.
-Here  we  will  ONLY  be talking about the simple, predefined types.
+Here  we  will  _only_  be talking about the simple, predefined types.
 We  won't  even deal with arrays, pointers or strings  in  this  installment;  I'll be covering them in the next few.